-With a focus on the technology sector, Shaobin Zhu advises on patent litigation in US district courts and Section 337 investigations at the US International Trade Commission (ITC), as well as client counseling and patent prosecution.
-Shaobin handles matters relating to a variety of technologies, including computer software, telecommunications, smartphones, video processing, Internet television and other technologies, LEDs, wearable devices, robotics, 3D printing, and related electronics.
+With a focus on the technology sector, Shaobin Zhu advises on intellectual property (patent, trade secret, trademark, and copyright) litigation in US district courts and Section 337 investigations at the US International Trade Commission (ITC), as well as client counseling, intellectual property licensing, opinion work, patent prosecution, and open source software strategy.
+Shaobin handles matters relating to a variety of technologies, including computer software, telecommunications, smartphones, artificial intelligence (AI), Internet of Things (IoT), semiconductors, video processing, Internet television, LEDs, wearable devices, robotics, 3D printing, consumer electronics, and related electronics.
 He is admitted to practice in California and New York only.

 Shaobin is a frequent speaker at industry events and teaches in China on topics related to US intellectual property litigation and prosecution strategy.
 He has taught a graduate course on US IP law at Renmin University of China Law School and Business School, and serves as a program professor at the University of Science and Technology of China School of Public Affairs.